yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 {: #sec-cname-installation}

-If an identifier object of type `dns` was included, the IdO can add the corresponding CNAME records to its zone, e.g.:
+If an identifier object of type `dns` was included, the IdO can add the CNAME records specified in the delegation object to its zone, e.g.:

 ~~~
-   abc.ndc.ido.example.
+   abc.ido.example.
 CNAME abc.ndc.example.
 ~~~

 ### Order Object Transmitted from NDC to IdO and to ACME Server (non-STAR)
 {: #sec-profile-non-star-order-journey}

-If the delegation is for a non-STAR certificate, the Order object created by the NDC:
+If the delegation is for a non-STAR certificate, the request object created by the NDC:

 - MUST have a `delegation` attribute indicating the preconfigured delegation that applies to this Order;
-- MUST have entries in the `identifiers` field for each delegated name present in the configuration;
+- MUST have entries in the `identifiers` field for each delegated name present in the configuration.

 ~~~
 POST /acme/new-order HTTP/1.1